 Join them on Wednesdays for Poetry Slam night, or show off your talents on Thursday’s open mic night.

-Whether you’re a regular, or trying it for the first time, one thing is for sure: you can never go wrong supporting a funny, friendly, local entrepreneur with a genuine love for his community.
+Whether you’re a regular, or trying it for the first time, one thing is for sure: you can never go wrong supporting funny, friendly, local entrepreneurs with a genuine love for their community.